polymode/polymode/readme.md

 ## Overview

 Polymode is an emacs package that offers support for multiple major modes inside a single emacs buffer.
-It is lightweight, object oriented and was designed for quick addition of new polymodes.
+It is lightweight, object oriented and easely extensible.
+Creating new polymode commonly takes several lines of declarations.

 Polymode also provides highly configurable facilities for literate programming.
-Exporters, weavers and tanglers organically integrate into polymode system and are easy to create and extend.
+Exporters, weavers and tanglers organically integrate into polymode ecosystem and are easy to create and extend.

 ## Installation